fearlessfrog/MSFS_Universal_Announcer/README.md

 Extract: Unzip the downloaded file to any directory (e.g., D:\FunStuff\Universal Announcer\)
 Run: Double-click UniversalAnnouncer.exe to start the application The application will appear in your system tray and automatically try to locate your sound files.

+You can find the current releases [HERE](https://github.com/fearlessfrog/MSFS_Universal_Announcer/releases)

+**Note: under 'Assets' you see the file to download and unzip e.g. 'UniversalAnnouncer-v0-3-3.zip' etc.**

 ## 🔧 Setup
 First Launch